Mathuran/MathuranSadagopanResume/Interview Prep Guide.md

 ### Questions to Ask
 > The questions you ask can have a big impact on your interview.
 They can also imply things you may not actually want them to think.
 Prepare your questions in advance.

+1. How did this opportunity become available
+2. How many people are you hiring currently?
+3. Is the role hybrid or remote?
+4. What is the interview process like?
+5. What are the company tenants / leadership principals that are important for the interview
-1. What's the leadership style?
+6. What's the leadership style?
-2. What do you like most about working at X company
+7. What do you like most about working at X company
-3. What was a highlight and lowlight in the past year working at your company
+8. What was a highlight and lowlight in the past year working at your company
-4. How would you describe the culture of the team
+9. How would you describe the culture of the team
-5. How did this opportunity become available
-6. What is the interview process like?
-7. What are the company tenants / leadership principals
-8.
+10.

+sde role media team
+capture mobile media

 #### For Engineers
 1. How has AI changed your workflows?